 In collaboration with Prof Gonzalo Giribet of Harvard University, we have produced a dataset for nuclear ribosomal and mitochondrial genes, which samples the major centipede lineages.
 Increasingly, it also samples the diversity of Chilopoda at finer taxonomic levels and draws on transcriptomic data.

 We analyse these data in combination with a large body of morphological evidence.
-Our current work on higher-level centipede phylogeny expands the molecular coverage and adds novel morphological data.
+Our current work on higher-level centipede phylogeny expan 1C6A ds the molecular coverage and adds novel morphological data.

 The Australian Biological Resources Study supports our systematic work on centipedes as part of its project on the systematics of Australian scutigeromorph centipedes and the phylogeny of the Scutigeromorpha (house centipedes) based on morphological and molecular data.

-Our phylogenetic analysis of the Scutigero 1C6A morpha, carried out in collaboration with Gonzalo Giribet's lab at Harvard University, uses morphology and sequence data from six molecular markers.
+Our phylogenetic analysis of the Scutigeromorpha, carried out in collaboration with Gonzalo Giribet's lab at Harvard University, uses morphology and sequence data from six molecular markers.
 Scanning electron microscopy has revealed new characteristics for phylogenetics and taxonomy.

 The scutigeromorphs are important for work on arthropod phylogeny because they lie at the base of the centipede tree and display some characteristics (such as compound eyes) not otherwise seen in myriapods.